dss-extensions/dss_capi/docs/doxygen.md

 The `dss_capi.h` header is also processed in this documentation site.
 It targets C++17.

 `dss.hpp` is part of a larger effort to address the limitations imposed by using the Pascal language in a modern environment.
-While the wonderful Free Pascal compiler has been able to support the DSS Extensions project for several years, better integration with C++ is required to allow us to use other existing and nascent libraries in C++, and hopefully other languages.
+While the wonderful Free Pascal compiler has been able to support the DSS-Extensions project for several years, better integration with C++ is required to allow us to use other existing and nascent libraries in C++, and hopefully other languages.

 While the more classic API based on the original organization of the official OpenDSS COM implementation is available in the `dss::classic` namespace,